• Skip to primary navigation

 Some varieties of pawpaw even have hints of banana or mango.

-The ripe papaya tends to be softer, juicier, and sweeter than the unripe ones.
+The ripe papaya is usually softer, juicier, and sweeter than the unripe ones.

 On the other hand, the unripe pawpaw can be cooked and used in savory dishes due to its neutral taste.